hanuasfaw/luhn/README.md

 `(70 % 10) = 0`, therefore card number `79927398713` is valid.

-It's important to note that even a card number sums to a multiple of 10, it doesn't mean that it exists.
-Just that it passes the valid card number test.
+*It's important to note that even if a card number sums to a multiple of 10, it doesn't mean that it exists.
+Just that it passes the number test.*

 ## Time Complexity